ipfs/aegir/README.md

 - [Karma](https://github.com/karma-runner/karma) for browser tests

 ## Testing helpers
-In addition to running the tests `aegir` also provides several helpers to be used be the tests.
+In addition to running the tests `aegir` also provides several helpers to be used by the tests.

 #### Fixtures